scottlamb/moonfire-nvr/guide/troubleshooting.md

     of recordings, and the IDs of each recording.
 For GCed recordings, the sizes are omitted (as this information is not stored).

-### `thread '...' panicked` errors
+### Panic errors

 Errors like the one below indicate a serious bug in Moonfire NVR.
 Please file a bug if you see one.
 It's helpful to set the `RUST_BACKTRACE` environment variable to include more information.

 ```
-thread 's-peck_west-main' panicked at 'should always be an unindexed sample', /usr/local/src/moonfire-nvr/server/db/writer.rs:750:54
+E20210304 11:09:29.230 main s-peck_west-main] panic at 'src/moonfire-nvr/server/db/writer.rs:750:54': should always be an unindexed sample

-note: run with `RUST_BACKTRACE=1` environment variable to display a backtrace
+(set environment variable RUST_BACKTRACE=1 to see backtraces)"
 ```

+In this case, a stream thread (one starting with `s-`) panicked.
+That stream won't record again until Moonfire NVR is restarted.

 ### Slow operations